DJWassink/Animated-material-floatbutton/README.md

 Change the class `equals` to any class you want to use (see [States](#states))

 ## Issues
-Play and pause button are a bit funky.
+* Play and pause button are a bit funky.
 Need to find a way to display them without border attributes.
+* Changing the scale in Chrome first changes the icon-container (blue circle) and the icon after that.